lumapps/design-system/README.md

 ## Project installation

 [Yarn dependency manager](https://yarnpkg.com/) is recommended to launch the project.
 Check out the [official installation documentation](https://yarnpkg.com/en/docs/install) if not installed.
-You will need Yarn to execute the automatic setup script.
+You will need Yarn to execute the automatic setup script as well as for publishing the package.

 ### Install project dependencies